Are You Lost in Your Obsessive Brain?

 The funny thing is that we exaggerate this term so easily, much like we do with depression.
-“I’m obsessing,” or “I am so OCD about my work-outs or my home”.
+“I’m obsessing,” or “I am so OCD about my work-outs or my home.”
 This is not truly Obsessive Compulsive Disorder.

 True OCD is all-consuming and feels so real to the sufferer.
 Others will tell the individual to just stop thinking that way or doing your compulsions.
 If only it were that easy.

 I do not have diagnosable OCD but my Generalized Anxiety Disorder presented like OCD when I was younger.
-I would obsess or ruminate over physical ailments then compulsively research.
+I would obsess or ruminate over physical ailments, then compulsively research.

-So my trigger was disturbing news from my doctor.
+My trigger was disturbing news from my doctor.
 My doctor would mention things that needed to be checked out (possibly cancer) and then I would experience repetitive, uncontrollable thoughts about cancer (obsessions), research cancer symptoms online and sensation check in my body (compulsions).

 I also obsessed/ ruminated over making mistakes at work and in social interactions.
 I would follow it by memory checking of events, scenario bending, and checking with friends to gain reassurance.

-There are some individuals whose anxiety is compulsive in nature but they do not have OCD because they don't meet all the DSM criteria, but it is still treatable with ERP.
+There are some individuals whose anxiety is compulsive in nature but they do not have OCD because they don't meet all the DSM criteria, but it is still treatable the same way with ERP.
 I am one of those humans.
 Discovering ERP in my work life created lots of empathy and understanding for myself and for helping my clients.